KevinDanikowski/chargebee-languages/README.md

-  folders, // array of language folders you want to include such as ['vi', 'zh'] ignoreKeys, // array of keys to ignore (runs before inclusion logic) updateKeys, // array of keys to include updateFiles, // array of CSV files to ignore (runs before inclusion logic) ignoreFiles, // array of CSV files to include useTranslatedValuesIfAvailable, // Default to true, uses already translated value to avoid running translation fn() again ignoreIfValue, // Default to true, if you want to re-translate all values, set this to false reviewBadTranslations, // Defaults to true, if we notice an html or variable mishap, we will put in a separate review file
+  folders, // array of language folders you want to include such as ['vi', 'zh'] ignoreKeys, // array of keys to ignore (runs before inclusion logic) updateKeys, // array of keys to include ignoreFiles, // default to some CSV files in mandatory directory. array of CSV files to ignore (runs before inclusion logic) updateFiles, // array of CSV files to include useTranslatedValuesIfAvailable, // Default to true, uses already translated value to avoid running translation fn() again ignoreIfValue, // Default to true, if you want to re-translate all values, set this to false reviewBadTranslations, // Defaults to true, if we notice an html or variable mishap, we will put in a separate review file